AbigailDeng25/Brainstation-Capstone/README.md

     Test for Overfitting
    XgBoost Model
     Test for Overfitting
-7.Use SMOTE to address imbalanced data
+7. Use SMOTE to address imbalanced data
-8.Use Random Sampling to address imbalanced data
+8. Use Random Sampling to address imbalanced data
 9. Model Selection and Streamlit App